 First, let’s create a new layout to display our Budget and Total Cost.
 We will continue to add columns to this layout for items such as the cost variance.

-4. From the Available Columns list we can select to show the columns; Cost 1 and Total Cost.
+4. From the Available Columns list, show the columns Cost 1 and Total Cost.